 Euroclasses is a Eurodesk project aimed to raise awareness about European opportunities.
-Different thematic modules are being developed.
-All the classes have been designed for young people aged 16-19 who will be taking decisions about their future, and more importantly their future in Europe, very soon.
+All the classes have been designed for young people, they are based on non-formal methods.
+Different thematic modules are available.

-The classes are designed for youth workers and trainers in organisations which are members of Eurodesk.
+The classes are run by youth workers and trainers in organisations which are members of Eurodesk.
 Not all Eurodesk Centres run this project.
-If you are interested in running such modules in your school/university/youth centre, check whether the Eurodesk Centre in your country is in capacity of delivering the classes.
+If you are interested in running such modules in your school/university/youth centre, check whether the Eurodesk Centre in your country can deliver the classes.